Egusi Soup Recipe

 Assorted meat

-Give life to the stew by adding assorted meat such as beef, tripe, abodi, cow foot, and cow skin.
+In this recipe, I suggest using assorted meat such as beef, tripe, abodi, cow foot, and cow skin.
 These are going to give a smoky, meaty, and beefy taste to the dish.
+The meat will also add a chewy yet tender texture to the stew.

 Turkey

 Are you looking for something to do with leftover smoked turkey?

 Well, add them to Egusi Soup to infuse them with delicious flavor while adding a tender texture.
 It adds a smoky and savory taste to pair well with the assorted meat.
 I love cooking turkey recipes like Turkey Pie and more!

 Mackerel

 Let’s complete the stew toppings with mildly sweet, savory, and salty mackerel.
-Cook it in a perfectly seasoned broth, and you’ve got yourself a simple yet absolutely delicious mackerel.
+Cook it in a perfectly seasoned broth, and you’ve got yourself a simple yet delicious mackerel.

 Aside from the mackerel itself, you will also get fish stock that you will add to the stew.
 It’s an excellent two-in-one dish that you will appreciate in stews.
+I also love using Smoked Mackerel for this recipe!

 Seasoning

 Since the recipe already uses lots of flavorful and savory ingredients, the seasoning can be as simple as sea salt and stock cubes to balance out the flavors.
+You can also use other herbs and spices to season the dish to your liking.

 Palm oil

 It may take time to cook the stew, so you need oil with a high smoke point, like palm oil.
 Palm oil will also make the meat and vegetables taste better.
+I’m sure it will make a big difference in the dish.

 healthy almond vegetables stew